"You see we know that God's word is for everyone, now that our song is done, we'll take a look."

 - Mister T (The Animated Series starring Mr. T) puts both the moral in the action story—and then reminds the moral of the story in the tag.
 Not that the show was intended to bore kids to death.
 Mr. T spins crocodiles over his head.
 And punches sharks.

 - In one early morning commercial on Nickelodeon, Katara from Avatar: The Last Airbender gives a lecture about swimming safety, and how you should always have an adult around.
-This is a horribly Broken Aesop considering these are the kids who do everything with the oldest member being fifteen, from world travel, to swimming, to fighting, to completely unpunished insurance fraud.
+This is a horribly Broken Aesop considering these are the kids who do everything with the oldest member being fifteen, from world travel, to swimming, to fighting.